-A Successful Life Means…
+For a Successful Life

 Which brings us to the non-business side of the business life.
 As your business affects your personal life, so too does your personal life affect your business.
 The two cannot be separated.
 Some elements that should be on your success scorecard include:

-6. Good health
+6. Good Health

 The enjoyment of life is at best incomplete in poor health.
 At worst, it is hellish.